 From a Caribbean, global South perspective I am most interested in how cultural and economic processes extend over long periods of time in the service of various systems of power.

 My main areas of focus are: class analysis; class and culture; race, class, and colourism; inequality; social change and the state; spectacle, carnival, and sport; popular culture; social and economic justice; power, elites, and white-collar crime; culture and politics.

 My dissertation was a social history of race, class and culture in urban Trinidad with a specific focus on Woodbrook, Carnival, and Violence.
 It provided examples of cultural connections between the different political and economic climates/structures/eras of Colonialism, Post Colonialism and Neo Colonialism in Trinidad.

 I have also worked as a consultant for:

-I am currently also a Commissioner on the Elections and Boundaries Commission of Trinidad and Tobago
+I was also a Commissioner on the Elections and Boundaries Commission of Trinidad and Tobago from 2016 to 2019

 My teaching and research looks at the world from a Caribbean centre because the way power is structured in the modern world most people do not have a good grasp of the importance of the Caribbean, both in the history and future of the world.

 I'm also pretty good at getting people to tell me stories...